 The link to Non-Hodgkin’s lymphoma is particularly strong.
 One study asserts that exposure to glyphosate triples the risk of a subtype of the disease called small lymphocytic lymphoma.
 In another study, participants who used 5 or more of 9 pesticides tested were twice as likely to develop Non-Hodgkin’s lymphoma.

-Needless to say, it’s time to play closer attention to what we eat.
+It’s time to pay closer attention to what we eat.

 Glyphosate Products to Avoid

 As well as EWG, a handful of NGOs like Moms Across America, Food Democracy Now!, and The Detox Project have tested a variety of products for glyphosate.
 Based on their reports, here are just a few types of foods and examples of brands that have tested positive:

 - Granola by Quaker, KIND, Back to Nature, Nature Valley

 - Instant oats by Giant, Quaker, Umpqua, Market Pantry